Reel to Reel

 Reel to Reel is the debut solo studio album by American rapper Grand Puba.
 It was released on October 20, 1992, through Elektra Records.
 The recording sessions took place at Power Play Studios in Long Island City, at Chung King House of Metal, and at The Hit Factory in New York.
 The album was produced by Grand Puba, Stimulated Dummies, Anthony Latief King, DJ Shabazz, Kid Capri, and the Brand New Heavies.

 The album peaked at number 28 on the Billboard 200 and at number 14 on the Top R&B/Hip-Hop Albums chart in the United States.

-The album was preceded by two charted singles: "360° (What Goes Around)" and "Check It Out".
+The album was preceded by two charted singles: "360 Degrees (What Goes Around)" and "Check It Out".
 Its lead single, "360° (What Goes Around)", reached No. 68 on the Billboard Hot 100, No. 30 on the Hot R&B/Hip-Hop Songs and No. 1 on the Hot Rap Songs.
 The second single, "Check It Out" featuring Mary J. Blige, made it to No. 85 on the Hot R&B/Hip-Hop Songs and No. 13 on the Hot Rap Songs.
 The album's third single, "Ya Know How It Goes", was released in 1993 and did not make it to any Billboard charts.